iiotntust/1131LoRa/README.md

 ![image](picture/Monitor.png)
 * Follow monitor setting
 * Correct result would be like this.
+* Also your nano will blink when data trasmit.
 ![image](picture/Monitor_settting.png)
 > [!CAUTION]
 > If your monitor show this.